-Health Insurance Marketplace: The exchange established by the Affordable Care Act in the state of Alabama in which individuals and their families may purchase individual health plans.
+Health Insurance Marketplace: The exchange established by the Affordable Care Act in the state of Alabama in which individuals and their families may purchase individual health plans and stand-alone dental plans.

 Home Healthcare Agency: An organization that provides care at home for homebound patients who need skilled nursing or skilled therapy.
 In order to be considered a home healthcare agency under the terms of the plan, the organization must meet the conditions for participation in Medicare.